syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

     Then set some properties to provide a filename, the ScheduleViewType for the initial display and the DataSource property for your ScheduleControl.

     Copy this code to your Form1.cs file.
-(If you are not using the 2.0 FrameWork, remove the partial keyword.)
+(If you are not using the 2.0 Framework, remove the partial keyword.)

     ~~~ cs